How I increased the user engagement of Chegg's AI chat by 4.67%

 As we integrated generative AI into the product, we realized that we had less control over the output.
 I became more aware of potential friction and proactively designed for possible scenarios, such as: What if it takes too long to generate follow-up suggestions?
 What if an error occurs and the generation fails?
 I made sure to address these cases within the design to ensure a smooth user experience.

-Feature highlights:
+Feature highlights

-- Dynamic, context-aware follow-up suggestions
+- Personalized follow-up suggestions

 - Clean information hierarchy that matches with the user’s mental modal